IntensiveCoLearning/english_2nd/Ayden&Fluency.md

 - Modules: Import and export syntax for modular code.
 - Promises: For asynchronous operations.
 - Async/Await: For writing asynchronous code that looks synchronous.

 ### 2024.10.26
+- let and const:
+	let allows you to declare variables that are limited to the block scope (enclosed by {}), unlike var, which is 		function-scoped. const is used to declare constants that cannot be reassigned, also scoped to the block.
+- Arrow functions provide a more concise syntax for writing function expressions.
+They also lexically bind the this value, which is particularly useful in callbacks.
+- Template literals allow for multi-line strings and string interpolation using backticks (`).
+You can embed expressions inside ${}.
+- Destructuring allows unpacking values from arrays or properties from objects into distinct variables.
 ### 2024.10.27
 ### 2024.10.28